vossstef/VIC20Nano/README.md

 ## VIC20Nano on Tang Primer 20K (Dock ext board)
 See [Tang Primer 20K](TANG_PRIMER_20K.md)<br>
 The DDR3 memory controller is a slight modified copy of [nestang](https://github.com/nand2mario/nestang) and still in a highly experimental state.
 It had been tested on a board eqipped with a SKHynix DDR3 memory.
+It is used as a buffer for the TAP Tape loading.

 ## emulated Diskdrive c1541
 Emulated 1541 on a regular FAT/exFAT formatted microSD card.<br>
 Copy a D64 Disk image to your sdcard and rename it to **disk8.d64** as default boot image.<br>
-Add further D64 images as you like and insert card in TN slot.
-Power Cycle TN.
-LED 0 acts as Drive activity indicator.<br> Disk directory listing:<br>
+Add further D64 images as you like and insert card in TN/TP slot.
+LED 0 acts as Drive activity indicator.<br>
+> [!TIP]
+Disk directory listing: [or F1 keypress in JiffyDOS]<br>
+command: <br>
 LOAD"$",8<br>
 LIST<br>
-Load first program from Disk:<br>
+Load first program from Disk: (or just LOAD if Dolphin Kernal active)<br> LOAD"*",8<br>
-LOAD"*",8<br>
 RUN<br>
 JiffyDOS can be used as well known Speedloader.
 Change in OSD the c1541 DOS to Jiffy too.<br>